10 Ways to prevent nicotine addiction and how to perform It

 1. Inquire with your doctor about nicotine replacement therapy.

-People who want to recover from nicotine addiction and need an effective strategy to prevent relapse should consult their healthcare provider regarding nicotine replacement therapy.
-It can help reduce cravings and thereby minimize the chance of taking another cigarette.
+People who want to recover from nicotine addiction and need an effective strategy to prevent relapse must consult their healthcare provider regarding nicotine replacement therapy.
+It helps reduce cravings and thereby minimize the chance of taking another cigarette.

 Nicotine replacement products have been around for decades, helping people prevent nicotine addiction and lowering the risk of relapse.
 The first nicotine product approved by the Food and Drug Administration (FDA) was gum back in 1984.
 Nicotine patches arrived in the early 90s, but both products became available over the counter in 1996.